Martyrs (2008 film): Plot

 In 1971, Lucie Jurin escapes from a slaughterhouse where she has been imprisoned and tortured for over a year.
 She is placed in an orphanage, where she befriends Anna Assaoui.
-One day, Anna finds Lucie in a bathtub with cuts on her arm.
+One day, Anna finds Lucie in a bathtub, her arm covered in cuts.
 Lucie begs Anna not to tell anyone.
 Anna embraces her, imploring her not to cut herself.
-Lucie responds that it was not she who had done it.
+Lucie responds that she did not do it.
 Later, Lucie is attacked by a disfigured, demonic woman.

-Fifteen years later, Lucie invades the home of a seemingly normal family, the Belfonds, whom she believes were involved in her torture as a child, and methodically kills each of them with a shotgun.
-She calls Anna and gives her the address of the house.
+15 years later, Lucie invades the home of a seemingly normal family, the Belfonds, whom she believes were involved in her torture as a child, and methodically kills each of them with a shotgun.
+She calls Anna and gives her the house's address.
 While waiting for Anna to arrive, the demonic woman attacks Lucie, stabbing her hand and cutting her back.
 Lucie flees the house and encounters Anna, who tends to her injuries and enters the house despite Lucie's warning not to.
 Anna is horrified by the carnage, but decides to help Lucie clean the crime scene and dispose of the bodies.
-Anna kisses Lucie, who rebuffs her.
+Anna kisses Lucie, who rejects her.
 Lucie is once again attacked by the woman and hides with Anna in a bedroom.
 Lucie recalls her escape, during which she ran from a pleading fellow prisoner who begged her for help.
-Anna discovers the Belfond mother still alive and tries to help her escape, but Lucie catches them and beats the mother to death with a hammer.
-Lucie is again attacked by the demonic woman, but Anna only sees Lucie hurting herself; the woman resembles the victim that Lucie left behind at the slaughterhouse and is a psychological manifestation of Lucie's guilt.
+Anna discovers the Belfond mother is still alive and tries to help her escape, but Lucie catches them and beats the mother to death with a hammer.
+The demonic woman again attacks Lucie, but Anna only sees Lucie hurting herself; the woman resembles the victim that Lucie left behind at the slaughterhouse and is a psychological manifestation of Lucie's guilt.
 Lucie then runs outside and kills herself by slitting her own throat.